 In recent years, the Foundations to Year 2’s have been participating in our Play Based Learning program.
-We have two specially designed classrooms to accomodate investigative play.
+We have an open space in our A.R.C to accomodate investigative play.
 Students investigate different learning centres to develop their exploration skills, creativity, independence, social skills, oral language skills and love of learning.
 The learning centres are designed by teachers to incorporate:

 - focus topics of the curriculum

 - different learning needs (fine motor development, dramatic play areas to support oral language and

 - imagination, craft areas to support creativity and many more)